 Report children with disabilities (IDEA) who were in special education at the start of the reporting period and who exited special education during the reporting period.
-The definition of children with disabilities (IDEA) is in section 4.2 of the EDFacts Workbook.
+The definition of children with disabilities (IDEA) is in the EDFacts Workbook.

 Which students should not be reported?